bdoghomieg123/Flair-delete-bot/README.md

 - If Previous step turns back an error such as "Python3 not found," type "sudo apt-get install Python3" to install Python3.

 - Install pip package manager in order to install the praw module.
 If you already have Python pip3 installed, skip this step.
 If you don't, or are unsure, type "sudo apt-get install Python3-pip."
-(If using macOS, the command is: )

 - (Optional) Install Geany text editor for easy code editing and running.
 I only recommend this text editor because it's easy to use and install, however, this is not an absolutely required step.
 It's just here if you want it to make running the bot easier.
 (Please Note: I am not affilated with Geany or its developers in any way, it is just the first text editor that I used when learning how to code and it made running Python scripts easier.)